 Amid stay-at-home orders, remote learning and other changes caused by the COVID-19 pandemic, many families are faced with finding different ways to celebrate the holiday season than they’ve done in years past.
 The holiday season can still be a joyful time of the year.
-For families with a child who has autism spectrum disorder (ASD), following a few tips from the Thompson Autism Center at CHOC can help ensure everyone enjoys the festivities in their own way.
+For families with a child who has autism spectrum disorder (ASD), following a few tips from the Thompson Autism and Neurodevelopmental Center at CHOC can help ensure everyone enjoys the festivities in their own way.

 Holiday breaks often mean big changes in schedules and routines, which results in things becoming much less predictable.
 This can often result in the child being more anxious, less able to tolerate frustration, changes in eating/sleeping patterns, as well as impacting a variety of other triggers that may result in challenging behaviors.

 To help your child, provide a visual schedule of each day, with start times and end times.
 Use visual timer apps, “First This Then This” schedules and personalized “social stories” to help prepare for activities.
 Try to maintain your child’s standard bedtime and mealtime routines.

 Instead of decorating your entire home all at once, decorate gradually.
 Look at pictures from previous years to help your child prepare for the change.
 Avoid overly bright or blinking decorations and strong scented candles.
 Create a holiday-free zone — such as your child’s room —for your child to come back and use as a “safe place” when necessary.

 Children with ASD can especially benefit from toys that involve social interaction, encourage turn-taking and build language skills.
 Give other family members a list of gifts your child might like.

 Some children on the spectrum tend to repetitively talk about a gift that they want.
 To help set boundaries, offer your child three tokens that they can redeem each day to talk about the gift they want.